-Lure fishing is confusing to a beginner.
+Learning to use lures fishing is confusing to a beginner.
 The choice of lures seems endless.
 How do you know which lure to use?
-Learning to use lures for fishing means knowing what lure is best to use.
+Use lures for fishing means knowing what lure is best.

 Estimated reading time: 11 minutes, 28 seconds.
 Contains 2294 words